 Alex was amazed at how quickly his grandmother took charge of the situation, designing a scheme to solve both their problems at once.
 It was decided that she would indeed take the next ship, but she would insist to the families that Alex and his young wife accompany her for assistance and security during the passage.

-Knowing the young couple needed to consummate their union before the bride’s father discovered them, she offered lodgings in her good room.
+Perhaps knowing the young couple needed to consummate their union before the bride’s father discovered them, she offered lodgings in her good room.
 Then, announcing a sudden urge for an evening stroll, she bade them goodnight.

 Alex pulled Flora’s trembling frame into his arms.
 Struggling to steady his breathing, his fingers worked the ribbon and buttons on her bodice.
 As the garment fluttered to the rug he discovered her lips again.